onetimesecret/site-policy/onetime-terms-of-service.md

 This license does not grant onetimesecret.com the right to sell Your Content or otherwise distribute or use it outside of our provision of the Service.

 #### 5. License Grant to Other Users
-By adding a collaborator to your Application, or to an Organization, you hereby grant to that user a non-exclusive, royalty-free, non-transferable license, with no right to sub-license, to use, display, perform, reproduce, modify, publish, distribute, list information regarding, edit, translate and analyze such Application(s) and Content as permitted by the relevant onetimesecret.com Services functionality or features for the sole purpose of collaborating on development of the Application(s).
+Any Content you share with other users through the Service may be viewed, copied, and used by those users for collaboration purposes.
+You hereby grant to other users a non-exclusive, royalty-free, non-transferable license, with no right to sub-license, to use, display, perform, reproduce, modify, publish, distribute, list information regarding, edit, translate and analyze such Content as permitted by the relevant onetimesecret.com Services functionality or features for the sole purpose of collaboration.

 #### 6. Moral Rights
 You retain all moral rights to Your Content that you upload, publish, or submit to any part of the Service, including the rights of integrity and attribution.
 However, you waive these rights and agree not to assert them against us, to enable us to reasonably exercise the rights granted in Section D.4, but not otherwise.